Managed care choice and assignment.

-(a) Is eligible for one of the medical assistance programs for which enrollment is mandatory;
+(a) Is eligible for one of the Washington apple health programs for which enrollment is mandatory;

 (b) Resides in an area where enrollment is mandatory; and